awsdocs/aws-greengrass-developer-guide/doc_source/bulk-deploy-cli.md

    }
    ```
 **Note**
  This policy must have a resource for each group or group version in your bulk deployment input file to be deployed by AWS IoT Greengrass\.
-To allow access to all groups, for Resource, specify an asterisk:
+To allow access to all groups, for `Resource`, specify an asterisk:

    ```
    "Resource": ["*"]